QPR for Communities

 - Implementation of awareness-raising program to gain community support

-- Train all public and private mental health, counseling and select medical staff (see descriptions of training programs on the QPR Institute web site)
+- Train all public and private mental health, counseling and select medical staff.

 - Train all fire, police, correctional workers, clergy, school counselors, select nursing home staff, EMS, social service and juvenile justice staff and others key gatekeepers in the QPR intervention or QPR Suicide Triage intervention (see program descriptions on web site)

 - Install a suicide risk reduction program in one or more psychiatric hospitals or medical-surgical hospital with a psychiatric unit (click here to review our Institutional Program)

 - Provide books, booklets, cards, brochures, CD-ROMs, videos and access to these and other national suicide prevention resources to all community members, and make these materials readily available to libraries

 - Provide public service announcements for local television, news print media and others

 - Train at least one adult person per household in the QPR intervention, using school, work, union, church and other community educational venues.

 - Complete first year evaluation and report to community leaders.

 - Conduct ongoing monitoring of program outcomes and provide annual follow up and report to community leadership.